dymensionxyz/dymension-rdk/x/gasless/spec/02_state.md

 The following state transitions are possible:

 - Creating a gas tank creates GasTank object in the state, also creates or updates a mapping of gas tank id in the state.
-- Authorizing actor updates the existing gas tank in the state
 - Updating a gas tank status updates the existing gas tank in the state
 - Updating a gas tank config updates the existing gas tank in the state
 - Blocking a consumer updates the GasConsumer state